emb-riscv/specs-markdown/improvements-upon-privileged.md

 latency;
-- the privileged profile defines a few hundred CSRs, and encourages implementation to define even more custom CSRs; current debuggers do not have support for proprietary mechansims like CSRs, and viewing/changing these registers requires unusual hacks; the microcontroller profile uses a very limited set of CSRs and favours the use of memory mapped registers, which are very well supported by debuggers/IDEs;
+- the privileged profile defines a few hundred CSRs, and encourages implementation to define even more custom CSRs; current debuggers do not have support for proprietary mechanisms like CSRs, and viewing/changing these registers requires unusual hacks; the microcontroller profile uses a very limited set of CSRs and favours the use of memory mapped registers, which are very well supported by debuggers/IDEs;
-- there is no separate stack for interrupts, all threads must reserve the aditional requirements of all interrupts; the microcontroller profile add a shadow thread stack pointer, improving RTOS implementation and reducing tread stack requirements for RTOS multi-threaded applications;
+- there is no separate stack for interrupts, all threads must reserve the additional requirements of all interrupts; the microcontroller profile add a shadow thread stack pointer, improving RTOS implementation and reducing tread stack requirements for RTOS multi-threaded applications;